 INTERVIEW with DR. KLEANTHIS ZOUBOULAKIS, historian specialized in Ancient History

-How to build an XR experience?
-How to build an appropriate cultural scenario?
+How to build an appropriate extended reality experience for cultural scenarios?

 BRIDGES consortium presents two interviews to better understand what is requested to design visitors’ experience for informal learning and cultural applications.